Classes and workshops for the community

 When is new information available on the website?

-We generally post class descriptions two months before they begin.
-If you would like to receive notices when new workshops are scheduled, please fill subscribe to our Mailing List.
+Workshops are updated before each new semester.
+If you would like to receive notices when new workshops are scheduled, please subscribe to our newsletter.